sverrirs/jekyll-paginate-v2/README.md

 Enhanced replacement for the previously built-in [jekyll-paginate gem](https://github.com/jekyll/jekyll-paginate).

-> Read more about this tool on my personal blog at <a href="https://blog.sverrirs.com/2016/06/webp-generator-for-jekyll-sites.html" target="_blank">blog.sverrirs.com</a>

 The code was based on the original design of [jekyll-paginate](https://github.com/jekyll/jekyll-paginate) and features were mostly drawn from discussions from the issues pages (especially https://github.com/jekyll/jekyll-paginate/issues/27) and some from the excellent [Octopress::Paginate code](https://github.com/octopress/paginate).
 Thanks guys!

 ## Features